masato1122/auto-kappa/README.md

 Documentation
 -------------

-For more details on auto-kappa, please visit the following webpage: `HERE <https://masato1122.github.io/auto-kappa>`_
+For more details on auto-kappa, please visit the following webpage: [HERE](https://masato1122.github.io/auto-kappa).

 Citation